AtlanticR/MSP/SearchPEZ/code/README.md

 **studyArea** |

 #### sdm_table
-* creat table of overlapping data from Priority Areas to Enhance Monitoring of Cetaceans
+* create table of overlapping data from Priority Areas to Enhance Monitoring of Cetaceans

 [_example use_](#sdm_table)